 The existing buildings on the site were quickly modified and additional ones built.
 These included barracks for the men with bunks in four tiers along both sides of the barracks and dining tables down the middle.
 Even though the barracks could hold up to 320 men, the available space was quickly exhausted and Wallace was soon housing men in tents.
-As more and more men arrived, even the space available on the grounds was soon exhausted and some of the men were housed outside the perimeter fence of Camp Morton.
-Land adjacent to the south of the camp was also purchased so that the troops would have suitable space to begin learning their drills.
+More and more men arrived, exhausting the space available on the grounds.
+Some men were housed outside the perimeter fence of Camp Morton.
+The state also purchased land south of the camp to provide suitable space for drills.

 Although Lincoln initially requested that Indiana provide 4,600 men for the service, within nine days, adjutant general Wallace had put in place the systems needed to process the 12,000 men who had volunteered and arrived at Camp Morton.
 This was almost three times the number of young men that had been called for or expected.
 Wallace accepted the job on April 15.
-By April 18, there were 1,800 men at Camp Morton and by the next day there were over 2,400 men in camp waiting processing.
+Three days later, there were 1,800 men at Camp Morton.
+By April 19, over 2,400 men awaited processing in camp.

-For Wallace, the processing of the men involved hiring a capable staff, coordinating train schedules, wading through the flood of telegrams that were constantly arriving, making speeches, arranging housing, inducting the men, placing them within their regiments and companies, finding and purchasing supplies, securing food and people to prepare the food, securing doctors for medical examinations, developing security systems, assuring discipline, and more.
-In completing this task, Wallace proved adept, able, hardworking and resourceful.
+For Wallace, the processing of the men involved hiring a capable staff.
+In addition, he coordinated train schedules, waded through the flood of constantly arriving telegrams, and made speeches.
+He also arranged housing, inducted the men, placed them within their regiments and companies.
+Yet more duties included finding and purchasing supplies, securing food and people to prepare the food, and securing doctors for medical examinations.
+Lew also developed security systems to assure discipline.
+In completing all these tasks, Wallace proved adept, able, hardworking, and resourceful.
 He completed this monumental task by April 23rd.

 Wallace had accepted the position of adjutant general with the understanding that when he felt he had accomplished the immediate needs of gearing Indiana up for war, he would be given his own command.
 On April 23, with the six regiments in place, Wallace resigned as adjutant general and became colonel of his own regiment the 11th Indiana Volunteer Infantry Regiment.

-As the men marched off to war the utilization of Camp Morton changed.
+As the men marched off to war, the utilization of Camp Morton changed.
 By early 1862 it began service as a place to hold prisoners of war.
-In his war service in February of 1862, Wallace had been instrumental in the Union victory at Fort Donelson.
-Some of the first prisoners housed at Camp Morton were Confederates captured at Donelson and by the end of February 1862 the camp was housing over 3,700 prisoners.
-The men who were arriving were often young, underfed, and poorly clad.
-Meeting their needs for food, shelter, and medical care was difficult for the camp and military hospitals were opened throughout the city.
-By late March there were over 5,000 men in the camp and another 1,000 arrived after the Battle of Shiloh in early April.
+Some of the first prisoners housed at Camp Morton were Confederates captured at Fort Donelson in February 1862.
+By the end of February 1862 the camp sheltered over 3,700 prisoners.
+The arriving prisoners men were often young, underfed, and poorly clad.
+Camp officials found it difficult to meet their needs for food, shelter, and medical care.
+Military hospitals opened throughout the city.
+By late March, over 5,000 men lived in the camp.
+Another 1,000 arrived after the Battle of Shiloh in early April.

-Although the officers in charge of the camp did their best and were generally successful there were difficulties when caring for the prisoners and assuring security.
+The officers in charge of the camp did their best and were generally successful.
+However, there were difficulties when caring for the prisoners and assuring security.
 In August, most of the confederate prisoners were shipped on to other facilities or exchanged for Union prisoners of war.
 In September, the camp saw its next group of men.
-This time 3,000 Union men who had been captured in battle and exchanged for confederates were shipped to the camp.
-By the time they were moved on or released in December the camp was in great need of cleaning and repair.
+This time 3,000 Union exchange soldiers moved into the camp.
+By the time they moved on in December, the camp needed cleaning and repair.

 These repairs took place in early 1863.
-Confederates began arriving at the Camp in June and by August, there were over 3,000 men incarcerated.
-Prisoner exchanges halted so the camp saw some level of stability for a time but conditions were not good and men continued to get sick and die.
-By July of 1864, there were almost 5,000 men housed at Camp Morton.
-Although improvements were called for and some made, conditions in the camp continued to deteriorate over the winter of 1864.
-Early 1865 was cold and wet and the ill-housed, under-clad, and underfed men continued to get sick and die.
-Some also continued to rebel and there were a number of escapes and challenges to authority.
-In one dramatic escape some 50 to 60 men charged the fencing armed with rocks and bottles overwhelming the surprised guards and escaped into the countryside and Indianapolis.
+Confederates began arriving at the Camp in June.
+Less than three months later, over 3,000 men lived incarcerated in the camp.
+After prisoner exchanges halted, the camp population remained stable for a time.
+However, harsh conditions meant men continued to get sick and die.
+By July of 1864, almost 5,000 men lived at Camp Morton.
+Although some people called for improvements, conditions continued to deteriorate over the winter of 1864.
+Early 1865 was cold and wet.
+The ill-housed, under-clad, and underfed men continued to sicken and die.
+Some also continued to rebel and challenge authority.
+In one dramatic escape, some 50 to 60 men charged the fencing, armed with rocks and bottles.
+They overwhelmed the surprised guards and escaped into the countryside and Indianapolis.

 Shadow of Shiloh by Gail Stephens